neumino/neumino.github.io/movies.md

-### The Beach House
+### Survive the Night
-*Released on 2020-07-09, vote average 5.9*
+*Released on 2020-07-09, vote average 5.2*

-A romantic getaway for two troubled college sweethearts turns into a struggle for survival when unexpected guests - and the surrounding environment - exhibit signs of a mysterious infection.
+A disgraced doctor and his family are held hostage at their home by criminals on the run, when a robbery-gone-awry requires them to seek immediate medical attention.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/GLa9mY4FUBM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/XVHReeBQFtA?enablejsapi=1&origin=http://blog.justonepixel.com"
+  frameborder="0"
+  allowfullscreen></iframe>

+### Showbiz Kids
+*Released on 2020-07-14, vote average 1*

+A documentary chronicling the shared experiences of prominent former child stars and the personal and professional price of fame and failure on a child.

+<iframe id="player"
+	type="text/html"
+	width="819"
+	height="460"
+  src="//www.youtube.com/embed/VLuoIesqz9g?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>